DevSkillDojo/KnowledgeBase/source/skills_framework/dsd_skills_framework.rst

 .. image:: ../assets/HighLevel-SkillsFramework.png

-Further detail of the framework is provided in the metamodel and skills ontology (documented separately)
+Further detail of the framework is provided in the domain model and skills ontology (documented separately)